Q: How much do lessons cost?

 Q: Do you ever offer longer or shorter lessons?

-simply not enough time to accomplish much.
-A student is usually just getting warmed-up around the
+A: For adults and advanced students, a half hour is simply not enough time to accomplish much.
+A student is usually just getting warmed-up around the half-hour mark.
+I do offer longer lessons as requested.

 Q: Do you teach children?

-students.
-However, many of my students teach so I can recommend teachers who will be perfect for
+A: No, the youngest students I will take are college-bound high school students.
+However, many of my students teach so I can recommend teachers who will be perfect for younger students.

 Q: How can I tell if we will be a good “fit” for each other?